mfldosari/RASSED/README.md

 > **Note:** For `project_key` with GitHub, use the format `<owner>/<repo>`, e.g., `octocat/hello-world`.
 > All inputs are required and must be provided for the action to work correctly.
 > You can pass in `password`, `git_credentials`, or both, depending on your authentication needs.
+> You can combine secrets and variables to make static values